foundry4/fsa-approvals/Prototypes/approvals-application-form/readme.md

 2. In the Command Prompt or Terminal type:
 `node start`
 3. Navigate to [localhost:3000/start](localhost:3000/start) using your web browser once you have the application running.

+## Page navigation
+1. start
+2. business-name
+3. establishment-address
+4. telephone-number
+5. email
+6. establishment-activities throughput - Nested, conditional checkboxes.
+All establishment types on one page.
+7. handling-animal-origin - Reword question
+8. business-structure-type
+9. company-name
+*The following are additional information documents on the paper form.
+Some of them potentially could be (and where possible should be) converted to data capture in this form.*
+10. layout-plan
+11. location-map
+12. food-safety-management
+13. cleaning-maintenance
+14. abp-collector
+15. water-supply-quality - This should be split into arrangements and LA water test result.
+16. pest-control
+17. sops-cctv
+18. check-your-answers